Xant3s/viavr-editor/code/docs/specifications/Packages/QuickStart.md

         A health bar package might define its configuration as a list of GameObject names that should have a health bar.
 The configuration might also include other parameterized settings like the health bar appearance, the initial health values, etc.
     </p>
     <p>
         Normally, you would have to add at least one MonoBehaviour to your scene.
-This MonoBehaviour would then load the the configuration and add health bars to all specified GameObjects when the game starts.
+This MonoBehaviour would then load the configuration and add health bars to all specified GameObjects when the game starts.
 To automate this step, you would override the OnConfigureScene method of your PackageConfigurator.
-In this method you would create a new GameObject and add your MonoBehavior as component.
+In this method, you would create a new GameObject and add your MonoBehavior as component.
     </p>
     <br />
     <p>